raindigi/cloud-infra-terraform/gcp/README.md

 The above command creates a file named `key.json` and saves it in your current working directory.

-> Note that this file is referenced by the `service_account_key_file` variable in [`variables.tf`](variables.tf).

 ## Usage

 ### Define variables

 > You can see all the variables exposed by the Terraform configuration in [`variables.tf`](variables.tf).

-Create a `terraform.tfvars` file that assigns values to at least the required variables (those with no default value):
+Create a `terraform.tfvars` file that defines values for at least the required variables (those without a default value):

 ```
 project = "<GCP-PROJECT-ID>"
 localhost_ip = "<IP>"
 ```

+Where:
-Please replace `<GCP-PROJECT-ID>` with the ID of your current GCP project and `<IP>` with the public IP address of your local machine.
-You can find out these values as follows:

-- GCP project ID: `gcloud config get-value project`
+- `<GCP-PROJECT-ID>` is the project ID of your current GCP project, which you can find out with `gcloud config get-value project`
-- Local machine IP address: `curl -s checkip.amazonaws.com`
+- `<LOCALHOST-IP>` is the public IP address of your local machine, which you can find it out with `curl -s checkip.amazonaws.com`

-You can also set any of the optional variables (those with a default value) in the `terraform.tfvars` file.
+You can also define values for any of the optional variables (those with a default value) in the `terraform.tfvars` file.

 ### Create the infrastructure